intuition-dev/INTUITION/examples/website/10_pillars.md

 Regardless of how anyone feels about it, in this vocation, one must be able to master things quickly, and 'forget' older things.
 So, if O.O. and F.P. are over, one must learn the coming (4GL) declarative low-code.
-One example of declarative LOW-CODE is already known by a large percent of NodeJS developers that use NodeJS 'Express' library: It uses Pug instead of HTML.
+One example of declarative low-code is already known by a large percent of NodeJS developers that use NodeJS 'Express' library: It uses Pug instead of HTML.
 Markup is how eBay develops software, using its less popular 'Marko', that is similar to Pug.
-If one has never used Pug, it is a bit like a more powerful version of something called 'Markdown'; Pug is compatible with PHP, Python, etc. The most common way to use declarative LOW-CODE is with static generators, as mentioned above.
+If one has never used Pug, it is a bit like a more powerful version of something called 'Markdown'; Pug is compatible with PHP, Python, etc. The most common way to use declarative low-code is with static generators, as mentioned above.
 With that being said, yes, one does write dynamic apps and dynamic data binding by utilizing static generators. (* There is an article linked from mBake.org to a Medium article regarding dynamic binding.)